 The finalist teams present their projects and the non-finalist display their posters.
-The winning team is selected, and prizes awarded
+The winning team is selected, and prizes awarded (Overall Winner, Best Presentation, Best Poster).

-TVB PM Challenge Schedule & Milestones (MS) Dates Phase 1 - Event Launch 20 August 2021 Phase 1 - Entries submitted - MS1 5 October 2021 10am Phase 2 - Submit Project proposals - MS2 16 November 2021 10am Phase 2 - Review of Project Proposals Project Judges complete review and teams informed of comments - 9 December 2021 MS3 Phase 3 - Delivery of Projects Status Interview take place - MS4 Exact date and times TBC 7 February - 18 February 2022 Feedback on Status Interviews provided to Teams - MS5 9 March 2022
+TVB PM Challenge Schedule & Milestones (MS) Dates Phase 1 - Submit Entry Form with Project proposals and start Projects -MS1 & MS2 Teams should start their project immediately and not wait for feedback.
+Any subsequent feedback should be taken into account in the delivery of the project Friday 2 December Phase 2 - Review of Project Proposals Project Judges complete review and teams informed of comments - MS3 Friday 9 December 2022 Phase 3 - Delivery of Projects Status Interview take place - MS4 30 January - 10 February 2023 Exact times and dates to be confirmed Feedback on Status Interviews provided to Teams - MS5 17 February 2023 Final Report submitted by Teams - MS6 Wednesday 12 April 2023

-TVB PM Challenge Schedule & Milestones (MS) Dates Final Report submitted by Teams - MS6 14 April 2022 Review of Final Reports completed, and teams informed of results, who will be a finalist and who will be in the poster competition- MS7 11 May 2022 Phase 4 - Finals night and Awards Ceremony - MS8 Early June 2022
+Review of Final Reports completed, and teams informed of results, who will be a finalist and who will be in the poster competition- MS7 10 May 2023 Finalist presentations to be sent to APM 6 June 2023 Phase 4 - Finals night and Awards Ceremony - MS8 Exact date to be confirmed - likely to be first week in June